Anon-Planet/thgtoa/guide.md

   [Firefox:]: #firefox
   [Tor Browser:]: #tor-browser
   [Appendix V1: Hardening your Browsers:]: #appendix-v1-hardening-your-browsers
-  [20]: #brave-1
+  [Hardened Brave:]: #hardened-brave
-  [21]: #ungoogled-chromium-1
+  [Hardened Ungoogled-Chromium:]: #hardened-ungoogled-chromium
-  [22]: #edge-1
+  [Hardened Edge:]: #hardened-edge
-  [23]: #safari-1
+  [Hardened Safari:]: #hardened-safari
-  [24]: #firefox-1
+  [Hardened Firefox:]: #hardened-firefox
   [Normal settings:]: #normal-settings
   [Advanced settings:]: #advanced-settings
   [Addons to install/consider:]: #addons-to-installconsider
   [Bonus resources:]: #bonus-resources
-  [Appendix W: Virtualization]: #appendix-w-virtualization
+  [Appendix W: Virtualization:]: #appendix-w-virtualization
-  [Appendix X: Using Tor bridges in hostile environments]: #appendix-x-using-tor-bridges-in-hostile-environments
+  [Appendix X: Using Tor bridges in hostile environments:]: #appendix-x-using-tor-bridges-in-hostile-environments
-  [Appendix Y: Installing and using desktop Tor Browser]: #appendix-y-installing-and-using-desktop-tor-browser
+  [Appendix Y: Installing and using desktop Tor Browser:]: #appendix-y-installing-and-using-desktop-tor-browser
-  [25]: #installation-6
+  [Installation of Tor Browser:]: #installation-of-tor-browser
   [Usage and Precautions:]: #usage-and-precautions
-  [Appendix Z: Online anonymous payments using cryptocurrencies]: #appendix-z-online-anonymous-payments-using-cryptocurrencies
+  [Appendix Z: Online anonymous payments using cryptocurrencies:]: #appendix-z-online-anonymous-payments-using-cryptocurrencies
   [Reasonably anonymous option:]: #reasonably-anonymous-option
   [Extra-Paranoid anonymous option:]: #extra-paranoid-anonymous-option
   [When using BTC: bonus step for improving your privacy using obfuscation:]: #when-using-btc-bonus-step-for-improving-your-privacy-using-obfuscation
   [When converting from BTC to Monero:]: #when-converting-from-btc-to-monero
-  [Appendix A1: Recommended VPS hosting providers]: #appendix-a1-recommended-vps-hosting-providers
+  [Appendix A1: Recommended VPS hosting providers:]: #appendix-a1-recommended-vps-hosting-providers
-  [Appendix A2: Guidelines for passwords and passphrases]: #appendix-a2-guidelines-for-passwords-and-passphrases
+  [Appendix A2: Guidelines for passwords and passphrases:]: #appendix-a2-guidelines-for-passwords-and-passphrases
-  [Appendix A3: Search Engines]: #appendix-a3-search-engines
+  [Appendix A3: Search Engines:]: #appendix-a3-search-engines
-  [Appendix A4: Counteracting Forensic Linguistics]: #appendix-a4-counteracting-forensic-linguistics
+  [Appendix A4: Counteracting Forensic Linguistics:]: #appendix-a4-counteracting-forensic-linguistics
-  [26]: #introduction-1
+  [Forensic Linguistics 101:]: #forensic-linguistics-101
   [What does an adversary look for when examining your writing?]: #what-does-an-adversary-look-for-when-examining-your-writing
   [Examples:]: #examples
   [How to counteract the efforts of your adversary:]: #how-to-counteract-the-efforts-of-your-adversary